 Santa Marta : Day 13

 Around a 4 hour bus drive from Cartagena, Santa Marta is a great gateway to some of the Caribbean coasts top towns.
+This city is a bit of a central hub for travellers, travelling from here to various other places.
 Whilst I personally don’t rate the city itself, you can spend a day exploring Parque de los Novios and the night partying at La Brisa Loca.
 If you are trying to cram as much into your 3 week Colombia itinerary, you may want to just use Santa Marta as a transport hub and spend an extra day in a different place.

 Minca : Days 14-15